FranciscoMoretti/site/content/blog/setting-up-static-og-image-nextjs-app-router.md

 slug: setting-up-static-og-image-nextjs-app-router

 title: Setting up a static OG Image in Next.js with App Router
 description: Learn how to set up a static Open Graph (OG) image for Next.js using the App Router.
-Improve your site's appearance when shared on social networks and messaging apps.
+Improve your site's appearance when shared on social networks.
 date: 2023-07-09
 image:
 ---